ImConsKrypt/SK-Hud/README.md

  - Update financial status information to a more advanced system

 ## Credits
-Thanks to </SK> for the inital release and granting permission for me to be able to modify and release my edits.
+Thanks to SK for the inital release and granting permission for me to be able to modify and release my edits.